orktopus/build-react-homepage/README.md

 In order to complete the tutorial, we will also touch upon a few other technologies.
 Here's a list of things that we will touch upon.
 Don't worry, you don't need to install all of them right away, we will install them along the way

 1. Github: Github is where our initial code will be.
 We will clone (copy) our code and make changes to it
-2. Azure App Service Extension: This will be a tool we will add-on to VS Code that will then help us deploy our website in azure
+2. Azure Storage Extension: This will be a tool we will add-on to VS Code that will then help us deploy our website in azure
 3. React: A framework for building UI
 4. Powershell: Tool to **run** our website locally